Thiago R. Oliveira

 Procedural justice theory

-I’m interested in theoretical developments of procedural justice theory, as well as its close connections to the legal cynicism and legal socialisation perspectives.
+I’m interested in theoretical developments of procedural justice theory.
+I have contributed to a life-course perspective to procedural justice theory that also takes into into account neighbourhood socialisation.
+For example, an ongoing project argues that the experience of unfairness in exposures to policing goes beyond police-citizen encounters and should rather be framed as a cumulative, developmental process that unfolds across the life course through repeated experiences of unjust policing.
+I am also interested in the connections between procedural justice theory and the legal cynicism and legal socialisation perspectives.
 I’m particularly keen to investigate what other aspects of police conduct beyond fair process could also consist of legitimating norms that contribute to enhance or harm public beliefs about the legitimacy of legal authority, especially in understudied societies in the Global South.
 For instance, my ongoing investigation in the city of São Paulo, Brazil, demonstrates that perceptions of police intrusion and cynicism about police protection also contribute to undermine legitimacy beliefs.

 -